Multi-modal cross-domain mixed fusion model with dual disentanglement for fault diagnosis under unseen working conditions: Abstract

 \section{Abstract}

 Intelligent fault diagnosis has become an indispensable technique for ensuring machinery reliability.
-However, existing methods suffer significant performance decline in real-world scenarios where models are tested under unseen working conditions, while domain adaptation approaches are limited to their reliance on target domain samples.
-Moreover, most existing studies rely on single-modal sensing signals, overlooking the complementary nature of multi-modal information for improving model generalization.
+However, existing methods suffer significant performance decline in real-world scenarios where models are tested under previously unseen working conditions, while domain adaptation approaches are limited by their dependence on target-domain samples.
+In addition, most existing studies rely on single-modal sensing signals, overlooking the complementary nature of multi-modal information for improving model generalization.
 To address these limitations, this paper proposes a multi-modal cross-domain mixed fusion model with dual disentanglement for fault diagnosis.
-A dual disentanglement framework is developed to decouple modality-invariant and modality-specific features, as well as domain-invariant and domain-specific representations, enabling both comprehensive multi-modal representation learning and robust domain generalization.
-A cross-domain mixed fusion strategy is designed to randomly mix modality information across domains for modality and domain diversity augmentation.
+A dual disentanglement framework is developed to decouple modality-invariant and modality-specific features, as well as domain-invariant and domain-specific representations, enabling both comprehensive multi-modal representation learning and enhanced generalization to working conditions.
+A cross-domain mixed fusion strategy is designed to increase modality and domain diversity by randomly mixing modality information across domains.
 Furthermore, a triple-modal fusion mechanism is introduced to adaptively integrate multi-modal heterogeneous information.
 Extensive experiments are conducted on induction motor fault diagnosis under both unseen constant and time-varying working conditions.
-The results demonstrate that the proposed method consistently outperforms advanced methods and comprehensive ablation studies further verify the effectiveness of each proposed component and multi-modal fusion.
+The results demonstrate that the proposed method consistently outperforms advanced methods, and comprehensive ablation studies further verify the effectiveness of each proposed component and the advantage of multi-modal fusion.
 The code is available at: https://github.com/xiapc1996/MMDG.

 \ExplSyntaxOn \keys_set:nn { stm / mktitle } { nologo } \ExplSyntaxOff

 \setstretch{1.2}